Definition :

 When is a Demand Notice Required?

-A demand notice is used in various scenarios, including:
+A notice is used in various scenarios, including:

 1. Unpaid Invoices & Business Transactions

-Businesses issue demand notices to clients who have defaulted on payments.
-Studies show that 89% of late payments are settled faster after receiving a formal demand notice (Atradius Payment Practices Barometer, 2023).
+Businesses issue notices to clients who have defaulted on payments, and studies show that 89% of late payments are settled faster after receiving a formal notice (Atradius Payment Practices Barometer, 2023).

 2. Loan Recovery & Debt Collection